kiran-isaac/Minesweeper/README.md

 This is pretty much just regular minesweeper.
-I intend to make and AI to play it
+I intend to make and AI to play it.

-newline test
+Wish me luck, I'm terrible at making AI